ALL ABOUT ZANZIBAR!

 STONE CITY

-Activities that can be done at stone city
+Activities that can be done at Stone City

 • Walking Tour

-Starting from the House of Wonders (Beit-el-Ajaib), Mizingani Rd, Stone Town, Zanzibar City Tanzania, the travelers will get to know the story behind the name of the house of wonder
+Starting from the House of Wonders (Beit-el-Ajaib), Mizingani Rd, Stone Town, Zanzibar City Tanzania, the travelers will get to know the story behind the name of the House of Wonder

 Then head towards the old Fort (Ngome Kongwe), Mizingani Rd, Stone Town, Zanzibar City Tanzania the traveler will see the original wall from the chapel and the theater